LanaCreegan/pp4/README.md

 ### User Stories
 User Account:
-* As a site user I want to create an account to create and save recipes
+* Create Account - As a site user I want to create an account to create and save recipes
-* As a Site User I want to sign in and out of my account
+* Sign In and Sign Out - As a Site User I want to sign in and out of my account

+Recipe Management:
+* Recipe Creation - As a Site User I can create a new recipe to share with others
+* Recipe View - As a Site User I can view the recipes on the site
+* Recipe Edit - As a Site User I can edit a recipe I have created incase I have made any mistakes
+* Recipe Deletion - As a Site User I can delete a recipe I have created